rmtfpp/yac-cli/README.md

-# YAC - Yet Another Calculator
+# YAC-CLI - Yet Another Calculator

-YAC is a command-line calculator for evaluating mathematical expressions and functions over a specified range with given steps.
+YAC-CLI is a command-line calculator for evaluating mathematical expressions and functions over a specified range with given steps.

 ## Installation